-3 killed in east Ukraine shelling
+3 killed in worst east Ukraine shelling in a week

 Kiev, Ukraine — Eastern Ukraine has suffered the worst violence in more than a week as fighting between pro-Russian rebels and government troops in the region killed at least 12 people and wounded 32, officials said Monday.